hanabi/hanabi.github.io/Reference.md

   * Normally, Alice would play slot 1, since *Prompts* promise the left-most card.
   * However, Alice's slot 1 card has no negative clues, and her slot slot 2 card has a negative yellow clue.
   * Thus, this is a *Negative Prompt* and Alice plays slot 2 instead of slot 1.

+### Multi-Five Saves

+* This convention applies to the *Multi-Fives* variant.
+* Since 5's cannot be *5 Saved*, a number 2 clue must be used to save them as a pseudo-*2 Save*.
+* In the *Early Game*, since it is not possible to clue number 5, players cannot *5 Stall*.
+However, we agree that a number 4's clue in the early game indicates that the card is really a 5.
+Thus, it is possible to *4 Stall*.
+(A *4 Stall* interpretation takes precedence over a *Self-Finesse*.)
+  * This is only legal if the clue ONLY touches real 5's.
+In other words, players may not give a *4 Stall* if touches a mix of 4's and 5's.
+  * Similar to a *5 Stall*, if there are other things to do and a *4 Stall* is given, then it transforms into a *Early 4's Chop Move* or a *4 Pull*.
+  * Once the *Early Game* is over, players may not *4 Stall*.

 ### Crazy 3 Saves & Crazy 4 Saves